agilepro/software-craftsmanship/docs/Management/interviewing-programmers.md

 Ideally, all this can be done remotely, in the comfort of their own working environment.
 (They might not have this at home so a quiet single office might need to be provided.)
 Reading the design spec, the coding spec, the test plan will give you a much better idea of their capabilities than any interview would.
 Let me illustrate with another real life example.
 One developer I worked with came from a foreign country with an accent so heavy it was very hard to understand what he was saying at all.
 I had to ask him to repeat almost every sentence.
 But his code was like that of a genius.
 More surprisingly, he consistently wrote the best English language design specs, far better than any of the American-born developers.
 He was inherited from a different project where his co workers were raving about him, but I remember feeling very uncomfortable when I met him.
 (Thankfully, I trusted the others on the team who knew him.)
-The point is that an interview is testing skills they don’t need on the job.
+The point is that an interview is testing skills they don't need on the job.
 You should ONLY look at the products of skills that they actually do need on the job.
 You should try as hard as possible to avoid asking them to do anything that they will not be doing on a daily basis.
-It is not because they can’t do those, but because we don’t want to bias our own judgements.
+It is not because they can't do those, but because we don't want to bias our own judgements.
 You want to judge job skills directly against job skills of others.
 Pattern the selection process as an analog of an engineering daily life, and avoid if possible requiring skills outside that.

 ## Reality